 Wednesday, February 07, 2007

-photo-the late Amanda Milan, died in June 2000 after having her throat slashed at the NY Port Authority terminal.
+TransGriot Note:photo is of the late Amanda Milan, who died in June 2000 after having her throat slashed at the NY Port Authority terminal.

 In 2002 and 2003 I was asked to be the keynote speaker for the local TDOR event in Louisville.
 This is the text of the speech I gave that night.